 1-6.
 Drug and Alcohol Testing Policy

-If at any time, Sentry Installations., has reasonable suspicion to believe that anyone is in violation of this policy, the will be requested to submit to a medically supervised test.
+If at any time Sentry Installations, LLC has reasonable suspicion to believe that anyone is in violation of this policy, they will be requested to submit to a medically supervised test.
 Any individual refusing to submit to any test as required by supervision may be discharged and/or denied access to our property.
-A positive test result, that an individual was on company time, while having drugs and/or alcohol in their system will receive immediate disciplinary action up to and including termination,.
+A positive test result, that an individual was given on company time, while having drugs and/or alcohol in their system will receive immediate disciplinary action up to and including termination,.

-It is our policy that Sentry Installations will administer drug screening:
+It is our policy that Sentry Installations, LLC will administer drug screening:

-As A Condition of Employment- (Pre-employment)
+As a Condition of Employment- (Pre-employment)

 For Reasonable Suspicion

 Post-Accident on all job related injuries (to include all persons involved)

-Sentry Installations reserves the right to conduct annual/random drug/alcohol testing as we deem it necessary for the safety of our employees and jobsites.
+Sentry Installations, LLC reserves the right to conduct annual/random drug/alcohol testing as we deem it necessary for the safety of our employees and jobsites.

 1-7.
 Anti-Drug/Alcohol Program and Policy

 Alcohol

-It is the policy of Sentry Installations. that no employee shall be in possession alcoholic beverages while on any work sites or company property to include hotel rooms directly related to the performance of work off site.
+It is the policy of Sentry Installations, LLC that no employee shall be in possession alcoholic beverages while on any work sites or company property to include hotel rooms directly related to the performance of work off site.
 Furthermore, no employee shall report to work while under the influence of alcohol.
 Violation of this policy will result in immediate disciplinary action up to and including termination.

-Sentry Installations has a strict NO ALCOHOL policy while working out of town there are NO EXCEPTIONS to this policy.
+Sentry Installations, LLC has a strict NO ALCOHOL policy while working out of town there are NO EXCEPTIONS to this policy.

 Drugs

-Any medication consumed by an employee that has the potential to endanger the employee or other employees will be brought to the attention of Sentry Installation.
+Any medication consumed by an employee that has the potential to endanger the employee or other employees will be brought to the attention of Sentry Installation, LLC.
 If the medication can pose a hazard to the safety of the employee or their co-workers, the employee's duties will be modified (when possible) until such time as they can resume full and safe work practices.
 If alternate duties are not available, the employee may be subject to a temporary lay-off.
 The use of medication prescribed for another person is drug abuse, and the penalty will be the same as that of illegal drugs.

 Search

-Individuals, property, equipment and storage areas are subject to search, including individuals entering or leaving the properties owned by, or where Sentry Installations is performing work.
-Additionally, all areas, equipment, personal work space and storage facilities including, but not limited to, desks, lunch and tool boxes, lockers, storage bins,etc.,are subject to search.
+Individuals, property, equipment and storage areas are subject to search, including individuals entering or leaving the properties owned by, or where Sentry Installations, LLC is performing work.
+Additionally, all areas, equipment, personal work space and storage facilities including, but not limited to, desks, lunch and tool boxes, lockers, storage bins, etc. are subject to search.
 Automobiles entering the property, in use on the property and exiting the property will be subject to search.
 Any individual refusing to permit a search of their person, property, vehicle, or controlled work area may be discharged and/or denied access to our properties.

 Section 2 - Operational Policies